ardan15/nordstrap/readme.txt

 = Does this theme support any plugins? =

-Wordstrap includes support for Infinite Scroll in Jetpack.
+Nordstrap includes support for Infinite Scroll in Jetpack.

 == Changelog ==

+= 1.0 - May 12 2015 =
+* Initial release

 == Credits ==